Estrack Control Centre

-Training includes specific elements of the ground segment, and includes various simulation campaigns for flight control teams.
-A mission-dedicated Simulations Officer conducts such simulations, for example, prior to launches.
+Training includes in-depth understanding of the mission's 'ground segment', and includes simulation campaigns for the flight control teams.
+A mission-dedicated Simulations Officer conducts these simulations, usually in the final few months prior to launches.

 In a simulation, the Simulations Officer and the (usually) newly composed Flight Control Team together go through operations of a particular spacecraft under nominal and non-nominal conditions during various mission phases.
 Team training is a key element of the pre-launch campaign.

 Operations during critical post-launch mission phases are also preceded by a corresponding simulations campaign.
 A significant tool for this service is the mission-specific spacecraft simulator.